Alfred Newman: 1930s

 Soon after Newman arrived in Hollywood in 1930 and finished directing the score for Reaching for the Moon, producer Samuel Goldwyn offered him a contract to continue on as a movie composer.
 His first complete film score was for Goldwyn's Street Scene in 1931.
 The score mirrored the busy and frantic sounds of everyday life in New York's Lower East Side in the 1930s.
 He later used that music theme in other films, such as How to Marry a Millionaire in 1953, which opens with him conducting an orchestra.
 The theme is also used in Gentleman's Agreement, I Wake Up Screaming, The Dark Corner, Cry of the City, Kiss of Death, and Where the Sidewalk Ends.

-In 1931 Charlie Chaplin hired him to orchestrate his film City Lights, and used Newman again for Modern Times in 1936.
+In 1931, Charlie Chaplin hired him to orchestrate his film City Lights, and used Newman again for Modern Times in 1936.
 Hollywood reporter Sidney Skolsky observed them working together as Newman conducted the 65-piece orchestra.
 He described Newman's ability to carefully synchronize the music to scenes, such as the factory sequence, where Chaplin throws the place into confusion.
 The music was timed to Chaplin's movements.

 Newman became Goldwyn's favorite composer, while his style evolved with each new film he scored.
 He scored numerous adventure stories and romances, historical pageants and swashbuckling epics, as did his contemporary, Erich Wolfgang Korngold.
 Newman also began taking lessons with Arnold Schoenberg, who emigrated to the U.S. from Europe in 1934.
+In 1937, Newman organized a private recording of Schoenberg’s four string quartets by the Kolisch Quartet at the United Artists.

 He received his first Academy Award for Alexander's Ragtime Band in 1938.
 In 1939, he wrote the music for Goldwyn's Wuthering Heights, starring Laurence Olivier and Merle Oberon.
 His score was unique in the way it included different musical themes and created different motifs for the key actors, which helped frame the action.
 The theme for Cathy, for instance, consisted of a glowing pastoral with strings, while Heathcliff's theme, in contrast, produced a darker, more serious image.
 Also in 1939, he composed the music for Gunga Din, and Beau Geste.

 Among Newman's specialties were films with a religious theme, although he himself was not known to be religious.
 Among the films were The Hunchback of Notre Dame (1939), starring Charles Laughton, and in subsequent years, The Song of Bernadette (1943), The Robe (1953), and The Greatest Story Ever Told (1965).

 In 1933, while he was still under contract at United Artists, Newman was commissioned by Darryl F. Zanuck of Twentieth Century Pictures to compose a fanfare to accompany the production logo appearing at the start of the studio's films.
 Twentieth Century Pictures subsequently merged with Fox Film Corporation in 1935 to form 20th Century-Fox; the fanfare and logo were retained, and have continued in use to the present day as one of the most widely recognised film studio logos.